🔍 📞 🔍

 Grause spent 10 years in Washington, D.C., in a variety of positions.
 She began her D.C. tenure as a legislative assistant, first in the office of Rep. Norman Y. Mineta and then for Rep. Joseph P. Kennedy II.
 After she left Capitol Hill, Grause simultaneously held senior governmental affairs positions with the Tennessee Hospital Association and Massachusetts Hospital Association.
 She spent three years working as counsel with the law firm of Foley, Hoag.
 In this role, she developed tailored legislative and regulatory strategies for many healthcare clients.
 Grause previously worked as a registered nurse, primarily in the emergency room and intensive care areas at Santa Clara Valley Medical Center of California.

 She completed a three-year term (2012 to 2015) as an at-large member of the American Hospital Association board of trustees, including a 2015 term on the AHA Executive and AHA CEO Search Committees.
-As part of her AHA board responsibilities, she also served as chairman of the AHA Allied Advisory Committee on Medicaid.
+As part of her AHA board responsibilities, she also served as chair of the AHA Allied Advisory Committee on Medicaid.

 Grause earned her Juris Doctorate in 1991.
 She earned a Bachelor of Science in nursing from Boston College in 1979 and is a Fellow of the American College of Healthcare Executives.
 She is also a 2003 graduate of the Vermont Leadership Institute.